ganeshpras/gp/README.md

-# Portfolio-Template
+### My-Portfolio
-Welcome to my Portfolio/Resume website that showcases me as a Programmer, Geek, and Developer.
+Hi there!
+I'm Ganesh and Welcome to my Portfolio/Resume website that showcases me as a Programmer, Geek, and Developer.

 ### Highlights
 1. Setup is very easy and I got a portfolio template of my own for free.